 One of the first written descriptions of a Finnish sauna dates back to 1112, being perhaps one of the oldest Finnish inventions which survived throughout centuries.

-The world’s largest traditional (smoke) sauna is located at the Tupaswila Manor, Central Finland.
+The world’s largest traditional (smoke) sauna is located in the Jyväskylä Region at Laukaa’s Tupaswilla.
 Up to 150 people can enjoy sauna at once.

 How long should I be in a sauna?